tiagomota79/tiagomota79/README.md

 <img src="https://github.com/tiagomota79/tiagomota79/raw/master/qccovid19tracker.jpeg" alt="Quebec Covid-19 Tracker" width="350"/>

-A two-part simple app [(live here!)](https://qc-covid19-tracker.herokuapp.com) to track the evolution of the Covid-19 in Quebec in a infographic interface.
+A two-part simple app to track the evolution of the Covid-19 in Quebec in a infographic interface.
 Information is scraped from the government website and stored in a MongoDB database.
 [Check the scraper repo here,](https://github.com/tiagomota79/qc-covid19-scraper) and the [tracker repo here.](https://github.com/tiagomota79/qc-covid19-tracker)
+*Due to changes in Quebec's COVID-19 page, the scraper is no longer functional.

 ### Find me here
 💼 [Linkedin](https://www.linkedin.com/in/tiagomot/)